-This sets the threshold for the overcurrent fault (OCF) when current induces a positive output response on VOUT (increasing V{OUT} value from 2.5 to 4.5 V for the 5 V bidirectional variant or 0.5 to 4.5 V for the 5 V unidirectional variant); see Figure 32.
-Threshold can be set independently of OCF_N_THRES and can be disabled in device memory by setting OCF_P_DIS to 1.
+This sets the threshold for the overcurrent fault (OCF) when current induces a positive output response on VOUT (increasing V{OUT} value from 2.5 to 4.5 V on 5 V bidirectional variant or 0.5 to 4.5 V for 5 V unidirectional variant); see Figure 32.
+Threshold can be set independently using the OCF_N_THRES bit and can be disabled in device memory by setting the OCF_P_DIS bit to 1.